fbpixelCan Sperm Fall Out After IUI? | Thomson Medical

 Does IUI favour boys or girls?

 There's no scientific evidence that IUI consistently increases the chances of having a boy or a girl.
 IUI does not affect your baby's sex in any way.
 The gender is determined by which sperm fertilises the egg, and the probability remains a 50/50 ratio regardless of whether conception happens naturally or through IUI.
-The procedure simply helps the sperm reach the egg more easily but doesn't influence which type of sperm succeeds.
+The procedure supports the sperm in reaching the egg by reducing the distance it needs to travel, but does not influence which sperm achieves fertilisation.

 What are the early signs of failed IUI?